mansoorbarri/website/content/blogs/2024/2024-review.md

 With much of the foundational learning done, I’m ready to build something meaningful—something people genuinely need or something I personally find valuable.
 As of now, I don’t have a specific idea, but I’m excited to see where the journey takes me. 👀

+### Tools for 2025
+I have used various tools in the past, but I’ve never really explored them in depth.
+I am excited to learn more about the tools I use alreayd and how I can use them to their full potential. especially things like vim, git, and the terminal.

+the list of tools I want to explore more is as follows:

+- vim
+- tmux
+- git cli
+- hugo

+lets see where this goes!

 2024 has been a year of recalibration.
 By focusing on what matters most, I’ve set the stage for a purposeful and productive 2025.